0xlillith/Viper/README.md

 Turns out the ABS filmanent I got (official Bammbu's) has low Styrene content and this has a side effect of it not being suitable to acetone smoothing.
 All my testings where failed.
 Also, apparently my precision printing ABS was worse than with PLA so... back to PLA!.
 I've also been testing diverse fonts and decided to use Routed Gothic for a classy look.

+# Mouse
+Want to try an integrated mini trackball.

+# SBC
+Just got the Raspberry Pi 5!
+Installed the official cooler and the RTC battery, a 128GB SD and installed Kali to do some testing with it.
+Everything seems snappy and fine.

+# Screen
+Got 2 ultrawide 8" from Taobao, with MIPI connection plus an mHDMI board.
+I intend to connect both of them to the RPI using MIPI flex cables.
+Just discovered an adapter cable is needed.

+Idea is to mount one screen over the other, and make them stack when closed.

+# Power
+I think a stack of generic rechargeable batteries is ideal.

+# Chassis
+3D Printed, I suppose polyamide or polycarbonate are firm candidates, but i've never used them for now.

+# SDR
+An integrated HackRF won't probably fit, it's too big.